ppy/osu-wiki/news/2022/2022-03-22-project-loved-march-2022.md

 - [Results for osu!catch](https://osu.ppy.sh/community/forums/posts/8535528)
 - [Results for osu!mania](https://osu.ppy.sh/community/forums/posts/8535527)

-We'd like to take a moment to thank [huu](https://osu.ppy.sh/users/6044237) for his outstanding commitment and dedication, and for being an integral backbone for Project Loved during the past 3 years.
-He has decided to retire from his position as a coordinator while [Hivie](https://osu.ppy.sh/users/14102976) will replace him as a helping hand and continue to make things run smoothly.
+We'd like to take a moment to thank ::huu::{ user-id=6044237 } for his outstanding commitment and dedication, and for being an integral backbone for Project Loved during the past 3 years.
+He has decided to retire from his position as a coordinator while ::Hivie::{ user-id=14102976 } will replace him as a helping hand and continue to make things run smoothly.

 From the [Project Loved Team](/wiki/People/The_Team/Project_Loved_Team), we sincerely wish you all the best in your future endeavours!